Let's All Chant: Background and recording

 "Let's All Chant" and "Love Express" were both recorded at the Secret Sound Studios, in Manhattan.
 Once the tracks were recorded, Zager told Fields: "I'm gonna kill you if this isn't a hit!"

 Composition

 "Let's All Chant" is a disco song driven by a repetitive bassline, handclaps and numerous vocal hooks (such as "Ah-ah, eh-eh, let's all chant" and "Your body, my body, everybody work your body").
 These typical disco lyrics are about dancing and working one's body.
-The song's instrumentation also includes Afro-Cuban drums, a "rollicking" piano line and an ensemble of wind instruments, marked by a piccolo trumpet solo which sounds "like it's straight out of the Dynasty opening theme song".
+The song's instrumentation also includes Afro-Cuban drums, a "rollicking" piano line and a clarinet (played by woodwind doubler George Marge), marked by a piccolo trumpet solo that sounds "like it's straight out of the Dynasty opening theme song".
 The song's tempo is 121 bpm and is very close to the average tempo of a standard disco song (120 bpm).
 According to AllMusic reviewer Alex Henderson, the combination of the "European-influenced, oddly baroque" feeling with a "catchy disco/funk beat" grabs the attention of the listener and encourages him to discover the rest of the eponymous LP.